umitproject/umpa/docs/tutorials/01-YourFirstPackets.rst

 Please remember that including order is important.
 By default, we can't break the OSI model, so protocols need to be packed in the proper order.
 Otherwise, the ``UMPAStrictException`` will raise.
-If you want to break this rule, please read about ``strict`` attribute of the Packet's object [wiki:UMPA/Documentation/Tutorials/BreakYourPacket here].
+If you want to break this rule, please read about ``strict`` attribute of the Packet's object in later tutorials.

 print statement
 ---------------